harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

   - active (i.e. moving) articulators: lower lip, tongue

-  - passive articulators: upper lip and teeth, upper oral cavity, back wall of the pharynx…
+  - passive articulators: upper lip and teeth, upper oral cavity, back wall of the pharynx...

     ##### Classification of some consonants based on phonation and articulation